curlsli/webpack-book/docs/en/optimizing/06_build_analysis.md

 * `--profile` to capture timing-related information.
 The setting is optional but good to set.
 * `--progress` to show how long webpack spent in different stages of the build.

-T> To understand why webpack includes a specific module to the build while processing, use [whybundled](https://www.npmjs.com/package/whybundled) or [webpack-why](https://www.npmjs.com/package/webpack-why). `--display-reasons` flag gives more information as well.
+> To understand why webpack includes a specific module to the build while processing, use [whybundled](https://www.npmjs.com/package/whybundled) or [webpack-why](https://www.npmjs.com/package/webpack-why). `--display-reasons` flag gives more information as well.
 Example: `npm run build -- --display-reasons`.

 W> Given you piggyback on the production target in the current setup; this process cleans the build directory!
 If you want to avoid that, set up a separate destination where you don't clean.